ma08/ma08.github.com/_posts/2014-08-02-It-has-begun.md

 $ git push origin master
 {% endhighlight %}

 If only it was that simple.
 Getting it onto a `github` page was fine but to use it for my University webpage, man it was a pain in the ass.
 My webpage is [http://cse.iitkgp.ac.in/~skakarla](http://cse.iitkgp.ac.in/~skakarla) , meaning a subdirectory `~skakarla` on the host `http://cse.iitkgp.ac.in`.
 No matter what I tried, I couldn't get `jekyll` to configure to host on a subdirectory as it was using `rootish links using "/blah"`.
 I went through numerous `github` issues, `stackoverflow` questions and nothing worked.
-So I took the ugly and easy way out and got it work with a combination of `find` and `sed`.
+So I took the ugly and easy way out and got it working with a combination of `find` and `sed`.

 {% highlight bash %}
 #this adds the line <base href="http://cse.iitkgp.ac.in/~skakarla"> to the top of every line ending with .html.